The Mating Season (film): Plot

 Kalinger Senior then invites Val and Maggie to the party, forcing Junior to reveal Val's role, which he does graciously.
-At the party, Maggie is insulted by Mrs. Williamson (Cora Witherspoon) and storms out.
+At the party, Maggie is insulted by Mrs. Williamson and storms out.
 Val, realizing that this woman carries a lot of influence, forces Maggie to call the party to apologize.
 She does so unwillingly, leading to another fight.

 The next morning, Val and Maggie make up, agreeing that they were both in the wrong.
-Later that day, Ellen's friends come to the door and ask to speak to "Mrs. McNulty" - thus revealing to Maggie that Ellen is Val's mother.
+Later that day, Ellen's friends come to the door and ask to speak to "Mrs. McNulty" – thus revealing to Maggie that Ellen is Val's mother.
 Maggie is furious with Val for hiding his mother's identity from her.
 She and her mother leave for a hotel.
 Maggie later confronts Val at his office.
 Val tries to explain himself, but Maggie won't listen.
 She tells him that he has become a snob and that she is moving to Mexico (where divorce was then easier).

 Mr. Kalinger decides to get Val and Maggie together.
 He convinces Maggie to come to the hotel bar with him for a good-bye drink, knowing that Val will be there for a party.
 When Maggie sees Val, she again scolds him for trying to hide his mother, and leaves the bar.
 Val leaves the party, and rushes to fetch his mother and bring her back to the party.
 Maggie, who has come back to the bar, is a witness as Val introduces Ellen to Mrs. Williamson, who was about to hire Val, but wants nothing to do with him when she finds that his mother is neither of her class nor cowed by her.
 Kalinger Junior also finds Ellen appalling, but Kalinger Senior is delighted, and decides to marry her.